Trans Mountain Pipeline Expansion

 TMX Under Pressure

 Canada’s buyout of TMX saved the project from abandonment, but it did not save the project from protests.
 Members of the Tsleil-Waututh and other indigenous groups on Canada’s west coast have built a traditional watch house – the Kwekwecnewtxw – in the pipeline’s path.[58]
-It still stands strong five years later as a symbol of community opposition, despite the pipeline expansion’s advanced stage.15515 Indigenous and activist communities have mounted opposition on all fronts, from hair-cutting ceremonies to appeals in the Supreme Court.15517 Some land defenders have lived in trees that were to be cut down for TMX.[60]
+It still stands strong years later as a symbol of community opposition, despite the pipeline expansion’s imminent completion.15515 Indigenous and activist communities have mounted opposition on all fronts, from hair-cutting ceremonies to appeals in the Supreme Court.15517 Some land defenders have lived in trees that were to be cut down for TMX.[60]
 In response, Canadian authorities issued an indefinite injunction order to prevent protests at pipeline construction sites.15519 The injunction has resulted in prison sentences for Indigenous protestors for performing traditional ceremonies on their own land.15521

 TMX is so dirty and controversial that CDEV can only find insurers behind closed doors.[62]
 The company is afraid that no insurer would back the pipeline if their names were revealed.[63]
 In a global week of action, numerous human rights and climate groups from 4 different continents called on insurance companies to stay away from TMX.[64]
 So far, 17 insurers have cut ties with TMX.[65]14563 European insurers Zurich, AXA, Allianz, Talanx, Munich Re, Generali, SCOR and MAPFRE are among those who refuse to insure TMX.[66]
 A tidal wave of other insurers joined them, such as AXIS Capital, Chubb, QBE and Suncorp.[67]

 In the meantime, TMX’s price tag has risen to CAD 30.9 billion.
 This is a 44% increase from last year’s estimate and a significant departure from the initial CAD 7.4 billion estimate provided in 2017.1456915525 In June 2022, The Canadian Parliamentary Budget Officer published a report on TMX.
 He found that cancelling the project would result in CAD 14.4 billion worth of stranded assets.
-He also found that, over its life cycle, the pipeline’s acquisition, construction and operation will result in a net loss for the government.15527 Still, CDEV managed to convince a handful of financial institutions to support the project.
-Six Canadian banks – TD, RBC, CIBC, BMO, Scotiabank and the National Bank of Canada – have stepped up to cover parts of the soaring project costs with a CAD 10 billion loan.1456514567 The Canadian government has promised to secure the loan with public money.14565 Before more public money goes into the destructive TMX project, Canada should do what is long overdue and finally abandon the dirty pipeline for good.
+He also found that, over its life cycle, the pipeline’s acquisition, construction and operation will result in a net loss for the government.15527 Still, CDEV managed to convince a handful of financial institutions to support the project by promising to keep their involvement secret.19417 Six Canadian banks – TD, RBC, CIBC, BMO, Scotiabank and the National Bank of Canada – have stepped up to cover parts of the soaring project costs with a CAD 10 billion loan.1456514567 The Canadian government has promised to secure the loan with public money.14565 Before more public money goes into the destructive TMX project, Canada should do what is long overdue and finally abandon the dirty pipeline for good.
 With such environmental, social, and economic risks involved, it is hard to envision how banks and insurers agreed to support TMX.
 All that is left is to hope the Canadian government chooses to stop the bleeding by calling off the TMX pipeline project.

 Groups working on the Trans Mountain Pipeline Expansion: Protect The Inlet, Tsleil-Waututh Sacred Trust, Ecojustice, Stand.earth, Tiny House Warriors: Our Land is Home, Climate Justice Edmonton, Raincoast Conservation Foundation, Insure Our Future, Living Oceans Society, Wilderness Committee, Dogwood, 350Vancouver, 350Seattle, Sierra Club, West Coast Environmental Law, Friends of the San Juans, Indigenous Climate Action, Union of British Columbia Indian Chiefs, Waterkeeper Alliance, Return To Athabasca, Washington Physicians for Social Responsibility